testomatio/java-check-tests/README.md

 This CLI tool can be used to:

-- Export your test source code to the server
+- Import your test source code to Testomat.io
-- Import test IDs from the server into your codebase
+- Sync test IDs between Testomat.io porject and your codebase
 - Remove test IDs when needed

 ---